Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_visualization.md

 We will first add chain B, from the ACE2 enzyme, and color it green.

 * `Selected Atoms` allows you to select specific parts of the molecule.
 The keyword `all` selects all atoms in the file, and so replace `all` with `chain B`.
-Then, click on `Apply`.
+Then, click `Apply`.
 (In general, to choose a specific chain, use the expression `chain X`, where `X` is the chain of interest.
 To choose a specific residue (i.e., amino acid), use the keyword `resid #`.
 Expressions can be combined using the keywords `and` and `or`, and more complicated selections need parentheses.

 * `Coloring Method` allows you to change the coloring method of the selected atoms.
 This includes coloring based on element, amino acid residue, and many more.
 To choose a specific color, select `ColorID`.
 A drop-down list will appear to color selection.
 Choose "7" to select green.